joelparkerhenderson/startup-superset/doc/liftoff_origins_outcomes_outputs.md

-# Liftoff: origins, outcomes, outputs
+# Liftoff origins, outcomes, outputs

 A liftoff is a team event that helps with starting a company or project, by gathering the teammates to define the intentions, approaches, and plans.